henkvancann/nodlqa/Q-and-A.md

 : The keypool is a collection of unused addresses in your wallet.
 The keypool parameter tells the client how many unused addresses to keep in its pool.
 The original purpose of the keypool is to allow you to backup your wallet file less frequently and still have access to all your funds in the event of a hard drive failure.
 However since the invention of Hierarchical Deterministic Wallets (HD wallets, [BIP32](https://en.bitcoin.it/wiki/Deterministic_wallet)): If you have a HD wallet (check the icon on the bottom-right corner in Bitcoin Core), it doesn't matter.
 If you've created your wallet in an older version of Bitcoin Core, it's not an HD wallet.
 If that's the case, your keypool is important for backups: your backup has the same 1000 keys, which means you only need to make a new backup after using many different new addresses.
 If you would limit the keypool size to 20, you'll quickly run out of addresses, and you need to make new backups very often.
 That's the reason the keypool was increased from 100 to 1000.
 An important distinction with regrads to FN and Bitcoin Core is that Bitcoin Core is not able to add multisig addresses to the keypool, therefore we rely on the `bitcoin-cli` command `deriveaddresses` to derive multisig addresses on the fly using your multisig descriptors.
 ##### legacy bitcoin address (p2pkh)
 : refers to the accepted common standard to derive non segwit addresses.
 These addresses always begin with a 1.
-##### Libwally
-: an open source library (https://github.com/ElementsProject/libwally-core) used by Fully Noded, (https://github.com/blockchain/libwally-swift/blob/master/README.md) which allows us to utilize BIP39 directly in the app meaning you can easily recover your Fully Noded wallet with Electrum for example.
-Now when you create a wallet you will get a 12 word recovery phrase (no passphrase by default) to backup and keep safe.
 ##### ledger Nano S/X
 : types of hardware wallets to store, send and receive crypto currencies
 ##### Nano